Back Bay Mission is blessed to have a dedicated staff and board of directors.

 Ms. Sarah Boone | Home At Last Caseworker

 Ms. Sarah Boone is our Home At Last Caseworker.
 A native Floridian, Sarah has lived on the Gulf Coast twice.
-Sarah is a graduate of Mississippi Gulf Coast Community College and the University of Southern Mississippi.
+Sarah is a graduate of Mississippi Gulf Coast Community College and the University of Southern Mississippi and has her Masters from Liberty University in Criminal Justice Public Administration.
 She worked in law enforcement before becoming a child support specialist at the Mississippi Department of Human Services.
-She is a member of First Baptist Church of Gulfport, and lives in Biloxi with her husband and two daughters.
+She is a member of Northwood Church of Gulfport, and lives in Biloxi with her two daughters.
 She loves living and serving in this community.